COVID-19 Visitor Restrictions

 - Pediatric care: ONE parent/guardian permitted

-- Maternity and Labor and Delivery Units: ONE significant other/support person permitted
+- Maternity and Labor and Delivery Units: TWO significant others/support persons permitted per day

 - Special Care Nursery: TWO parents/support persons permitted